10 – Drown

 # 6 – 1979

-Although many would expect it to be higher on the list, at number six is one of the band’s biggest hits that is classic tale of youthful adolescence taken from Melin Collie and the Infinite Sadness .
+Although many would expect it to be higher on the list, at number six is one of the band’s biggest hits that is a classic tale of youthful adolescence taken from Melin Collie and the Infinite Sadness.
 The song is exquisitely melodic and unbelievably almost did not make the final cut of the album due to Corgan not feeling that it was good enough.
 Naturally, it was a massive commercial success, reaching number one in several different charts in America and other high positions across the world.

 # 5 – Rhinoceros

 Here we go all the way back to the band’s first album Gish released in 1991.
 It is one of the few tracks from the first album that is included in their live sets today and one of the most celebrated in their back catalog.
 It is one of the best examples of the band’s shoegaze/dreampop side, having a very spacey sound to it.
-It was released as a single where its highest chart position was number twenty-seven on the US alternative rock songs chart.
+It was released as a single and its highest chart position was number twenty-seven on the US alternative rock songs chart.

 # 4 – Stand Inside Your Love

-Here is song from the band’s final album of their first stint as a band released in 2000 titled Machina/The Machines of God which is not generally considered to be one of their better albums.
+Here is a song from the band’s final album of their first stint as a band released in 2000 titled Machina/The Machines of God which is not generally considered to be one of their better albums.
 This track, however, is one of the standouts on the record.
 The song was reportedly inspired by Corgan’s relationship with his then-girlfriend Yelena Yemchuk.
 It managed to chart high in many different places, with its highest being number two in the US alternative rock charts.